lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

 statements.
 There are, however, two notable lines in the included code above.
 The first hightlighted line imports the ``parameter_schema`` dictioanry into the ``SConscript`` file's name space from the ``tutorial_07_cartesian_product`` module that you created in the :ref:`tutorial_cartesian_product_waves_parameter_study_file` portion of this tutorial.
-The second import line should look familiar, but is work pointing out again.
+The second import line should look familiar, but is worth pointing out again.
 Here, we import the ``env`` variable from the parent construction environment.
 This will provide access to variables we added to the ``SConstruct`` file's ``project_variables`` dictionary in previous tutorials.